Nortier-Geyer/Barcode-tracer/Win10/ReadMe before install.txt

 For this exe to work propperly the following is needed:

-You have to install SQL server management studio
+You have to install the following software:

+*MS SQL server 2014 management studio Express
+*MS SQL server 2014 Express

 You have to create a new Database with the following atributes:
 	*Database name: Barcodes
 	*new Table: Filtered_Barcodes